To complete this series within a series (#inception) about urban innovation, we’re commending cities around the world that are the most sustainable.

 Over the last month, we’ve explored cross-industry efforts to prepare cities for the future.
 To flourish and provide for their residents, urban centers have to adopt sustainable policy.

-Now hold up: what does this have to do with marketing?
+Wait a second, what does this have to do with marketing?

-Here’s the short story: innovation solves problems.
+Here’s the short version: innovation solves problems.

 And we don’t mean #FirstWorldProblems.
 You can figure those out yourself.